Vercel AI SDK integration

 Returns { zepSearch, zepRemember, zepContext } built with the AI SDK’s tool() and Zod schemas.
 Spread them into a generateText / streamText tools record so the model decides when to retrieve or persist.
 Each tool is also exported as a standalone factory (createZepSearchTool, createZepRememberTool, createZepContextTool).

-The tools return typed results: zepSearch → { facts: string[], found: boolean }, zepRemember → { stored: boolean, message: string }, and zepContext → { context: string, found: boolean }. zepSearch defaults to the edges scope (facts/relationships) — the most useful scope for an agent recalling discrete claims — and its facts are extracted strings tailored to the bound scope (edge facts, "name: summary" for entities, episode content, and so on).
+The tools return typed results: zepSearch → { facts: string[], found: boolean }, zepRemember → { stored: boolean, message: string }, and zepContext → { context: string, found: boolean }. zepSearch’s facts are extracted strings tailored to the search scope (edge facts, "name: summary" for entities, episode content, and so on).

 Binding: user graph vs standalone graph